-- 1. Turn water heater power OFF.
-Turn water heater gas valve (if so equipped) OFF (outside of the RV). - 2.
-Bypass the water heater.
-Open valves A and B on the water heater, valve C should be closed (refer to water heater bypass diagram). - 3.
-Level the RV and drain the fresh water plumbing system.
-(See Draining the Fresh Water System). - 4.
-Water heater should be empty after performing Step 2.
-Water heater bypass valves (if so equipped): A and B should still be closed, valve C open. - 5.
-Make sure the "fresh water tank drain" and "low point drains" are closed. - 6.
-Close the fresh water tank shutoff valve "D" (if so equipped).
+- 5. Close the fresh water tank shutoff valve "D" (if so equipped).
+Valve should be located in the vicinity of the water pump. - 6.
+Open valve "E" on the water pump with the clear hose attached and insert the opposite end of the clear hose into a container of RV antifreeze solution.
 Valve should be located in the vicinity of the water pump. - 7.
-Open valve "E" on the water pump with the clear hose attached and insert the opposite end of the clear hose into a container of RV antifreeze solution.
-Valve should be located in the vicinity of the water pump. - 8.
 Turn the water pump ON.
-Antifreeze will be drawn into the water lines. - 9.
-Open the hot water faucets, including outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 10.
+Antifreeze will be drawn into the water lines. - 8.
+Open the hot water faucets, including outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 9.
 Close the hot water line faucets and outside shower and repeat with the cold water line faucets.
 Hold open the lever on the toilet until antifreeze runs into the bowl.